-According to Todd, there’s no perfect answer, but he recommends at least $1 Million in general liability per occurrence, and $2M – $4M on the annual aggregate.
+According to Todd, there are options available for a variety of different centers.
+He recommends at least $1 Million in general liability per occurrence, and $2M – $4M on the annual aggregate.

 There have been situations where a client would “guarantee” to parents that their child would be reading before kindergarten, and Todd’s client got sued when the child couldn’t.

-This is where professional liability insurance coverage helps, as the insurance covers legal aid and eventual payoff.
+This is where professional liability insurance coverage helps, as the insurance covers legal fees, court costs, and a potential lawsuit.

-When selecting a daycare center insurance policy, keep an eye out for how many different liabilities it covers.
+When selecting a daycare center insurance policy, keep an eye out a variety of child care specific liability.

-In Todd’s case, his company offers a policy which includes general liability, professional liability, abuse and molestation coverage (at policy limits), business lost income insurance and many more.
+In Todd’s case, his company offers a policy which includes general liability, professional liability, abuse and molestation coverage (at policy limits), business lost income insurance, medical pay, employer’s practices liability and many more.